Robert Simari

-Robert David Simari (born June 6, 1960) is an American educator, medical doctor, and 10th executive vice chancellor of the University of Kansas Medical Center.
-Prior to becoming the executive vice chancellor, he was the executive dean University of Kansas School of Medicine, a position he held from 2014 to 2019.
+Robert David Simari (born June 6, 1960) is a former American educator, physician, and administrator.
+He was the executive vice chancellor of the University of Kansas Medical Center from 2018 to 2024.
+Prior to becoming the executive vice chancellor, he was the executive dean of the University of Kansas School of Medicine, a position he held from 2014 to 2019.
 Prior to returning to his alma mater, Simari served as a professor in cardiology among other roles, at the Mayo Clinic College of Medicine and Science.

 Biography

 Early years

 Simari moved to Overland Park, Kansas at the age of 10 and graduated from Shawnee Mission West High School.
 He received his Bachelor of Science from the University of Notre Dame and completed his doctorate from the KU School of Medicine.
 His residency was at the Beth Israel Deaconess Medical Center and ending with a fellowship at the Mayo Clinic.
 For a few years, he completed research at the University of Michigan before returning to the Mayo Clinic.